nikerla/vc-content/pages/businessfeatures/product-information-management.md

                         </div>
 						<div class="post-t">What is a dead stock?
 Dead stock definition</div>
 						<div class="post-descr">
-							In this article we would like to highlight the most prominent B2B ecommerce trends of 2016 and take a look at the ones that are going to be useful for your business and increase your sales in 2017.
+							First of all, what does dead stock mean (or what does headstock mean)?
+Take a close look at your warehouse.
+The products might be selling well, but with every change of seasonal collections..
 						</div>
-						<a href="{{ '/glossary/b2b-ecommerce-trends' | absolute_url }}" class="post-link">Read more...</a>
+						<a href="{{ '/glossary/what-is-a-dead-stock' | absolute_url }}" class="post-link">Read more...</a>
 					</div>
 				</div>
 				<div class="col">